mayoras/GVGAI-pathfinding/README.md

 #### TODO
-- Dijkstra: instead of using ArrayList for frontier list, use another more efficient data structure.
+- Dijkstra: instead of using ArrayList for frontier list, use another more efficient data structure. **OK** using boolean matrix
+- A*: instead of using two boolean matrices, use one byte-value matrix, to leverage locality principle (cache).
+- RTA*: when ACTION_NIL, apply replanning.

 # References
 How to create custom `hashCode` and `equals` methods: